Vishuis

 Members of the fishing community in Waenhuiskrans are invited to apply to provide services for the community and for visitors from Fish House.

-• Fish House will be a visitors’ centre at which general information and also specific information about services and products in the fishing community will be available for visitors, both electronically and on paper.
+• Fish House will be a visitors’ centre where general and specific information about services and products in the fishing community will be available electronically and on paper.

-• Fish House will provide assistance with marketing and through administrative support, for any existing and new enterprise from the fishing community for those who want to make use of this service.
+• Fish House will provide marketing and administrative support for any existing or new enterprise from the fishing community that wants to use this service.

-• Fish House will be a heritage centre at which the archaeological, ecological and human history of the environment will mainly be preserved in electronic format and be available to the larger community, with possibility of being an extended teaching aid to local and visiting schools.
+• Fish House will be a heritage centre where the archaeological, ecological, and human history of the environment will mainly be preserved in electronic format and made available to the larger community.
+It may also be an extended teaching aid to local and visiting schools.

 • Fish House will also make space and facilities available to the successful applicant to serve refreshments and light meals.